Seri Kembangan: Car

 Consequently, Seri Kembangan is regarded as the southern gateway into Kuala Lumpur for motorists travelling from southern Selangor, Negeri Sembilan, Malacca or Johor.

 Public transportation

 The main rail station serving Seri Kembangan is KTM Serdang, part of the KTM Komuter network operated by state railway operator KTMB.

-Under the MRT Putrajaya line Phase 2 project which is opening in 2023, six stations were located serving areas in Seri Kembangan, Serdang Jaya, Serdang Raya and Universiti Putra Malaysia.
+The MRT Putrajaya line Phase 2 project that was completed and opened on March 16, 2023 features six stations that are located in Seri Kembangan which are Serdang Raya Utara, Serdang Raya Selatan, Serdang Jaya, UPM, Taman Equine and Putra Permai.